 Seminars for Clinicians

-A two-day immersion into the symbol of the snake as it appears in myth, dream, story, and sandplay.
-It will amplify the snake in ancient healing traditions in the process of psychological transformation and the development of consciousness.
+A day immersion into the symbol of the snake as it appears in myth, dream, story, and sandplay.
+It will amplify the snake in healing traditions in the process of psychological transformation and the development of consciousness.

 |Kerrie Kirkwood, Julia Meyerowitz-Katz